DWI

 DWI Pretrial Diversion and Pretrial Intervention

 If the evidence does not warrant either a reduction or a dismissal and if a trial is not a viable alternative, Travis County offers a pretrial diversion program (PTD) and Williamson County offers a pretrial intervention program (PTIP), both of which if successfully completed, will result in the dismissal of the DWI change.
-The criteria for admission into PTD are that the blood alcohol content is below 0.20 and that there was not an accident involving another individual.
-The criteria for admission into PTIP is that the individual does not have any prior felony convictions or deferred adjudications as an adult or adjudications as an adult or adjudicated misdemeanor offenses as a juvenile within the past ten (10) years, more than one criminal episode within the past ten (10) years that was dismissed, and the DWI cannot involve an injury to another.
+The criteria for admission into PTD are that the blood alcohol content be below 0.20 and that there was not an accident involving another individual.
+The criteria for admission into PTIP are that the individual does not have any prior felony convictions or deferred adjudications as an adult or adjudicated felony offenses as a juvenile, does not have more than one criminal episode within the past ten (10) years that was dismissed, does not have any misdemeanor convictions or deferred adjudications as an adult within the past ten (10) years or any adjudicated misdemeanor offenses as a juvenile within the past three (3) years, and the DWI cannot involve an injury to another.
+For each program, the evaluation should be completed carefully and thoughtfully as a poor score on the evaluation will preclude an otherwise eligible individual from admission into either program.
+To apply for either program, the individual cannot have either a prior DWI conviction or have had a DWI previously dismissed, and the DWI cannot involve an injury to another.
 For each program, the evaluation should be completed carefully and thoughtfully as a poor score on the evaluation will preclude an otherwise eligible individual from admission into either program.
 To apply for either program, the individual cannot have either a prior DWI conviction or had a DWI previously dismissed under the program.
 For PTIP, a prior arrest for DWI, regardless of the resulting disposition, will disqualify the individual from admission into the program.

 DWI Deferred Adjudication

-If the individual does not qualify for either PTD or PTIP, they can still avoid a conviction for DWI by successfully completing a form of probation called a deferred adjudication.
-Monthly reporting, an ignition interlock for at least half of the team of supervision after a mandatory waiting period, and other conditions of probation would also apply.
-If the deferred adjudication is successfully completed, an order of non-disclosure of the DWI records can be requested.
+If the individual does not qualify for either PTD or PTIP, they can still avoid a conviction for DWI by completing a form of probation called a deferred adjudication.
+Monthly reporting, an ignition interlock for at least half of the term of supervision, and other conditions of probation would apply.
+If the deferred adjudication is completed, an order of non-disclosure of the DWI records can be requested after a mandatory waiting period.

 An individual is not eligible for DWI deferred adjudication if at the time of his or her arrest, their blood alcohol concentration was 0.15 or above; they held either a commercial driver's license or a commercial learner's permit; or if they had a previous conviction under section 49.04, 49.05, 49.06 or 49.065 of the Texas Penal Code.

-An important difference between the PTD and PTI programs, and a deferred adjudication is that while all of the alternatives if successfully completed result in a dismissal, the underlying DWI arrest can only be expunged after completion of a diversion or intervention.
+An important difference between the PTD and PTI programs, and a deferred adjudication, is that while all of the alternatives if successfully completed result in the dismissal of the underlying DWI, the arrest can only be expunged after completion of a diversion or intervention program.
 Additionally, deferred adjudication is a form of probation, and although it is not a conviction, it can still be used for enhancement if the individual is subsequently arrested and charged with another DWI.
 An alcohol monitoring device will be required to some extent in all of the programs.

 Minors and DUI